Chinese Tomato Egg Stir Fry

-Tomato Egg makes for a great vegetarian meal and is perfect for those days when you want to be in and out of the kitchen.
+Chinese Tomato Egg makes for a great vegetarian meal and is perfect for those days when you want to be in and out of the kitchen.
 Every Chinese home has its own version of tomato egg and this is my take on it!
 The tangy stew-like tomato along with the soft silky eggs are the perfect combination to enjoy over a bed of rice.

-My man does not like tomatoes but he LOVES it when I make this quick and homey meal.
+My fiance does not like tomatoes but he LOVES it when I make this quick and homey meal.
 It also happens to be one of my comfort foods when I don’t know what else to eat or when I want a quick healthy and delicious home-cooked meal.

-What is Tomato Egg?
+What is Chinese Tomato Egg Stir Fry?

 This hearty dish is full of nutrients and tastes just as good as your guilty pleasures.
 Plus, it is quick and easy to make even during the weekdays when everyone’s busy with the hustle and bustle of their daily lives.

 My love for Tomato Egg didn’t end there.
 During busy work days when I come home from work, I would just cook some fresh rice, whip up some Tomato Egg while the rice is cooking, and voila!
 I have a complete, balanced meal in under 15 minutes!
+If you want to learn how to make Chinese tomato egg stir fry, you’ve come to the right place.

-How to Make Tomato Egg
+How to make Chinese Tomato Egg Stir Fry

 Whether it’s your first time trying out Tomato Egg or you want to explore a different version of this recipe, simply follow these steps: